My story

 After high school, I headed to IUT of Montpellier to deepen this budding hobby.
 There, I discovered what would become my passion: the web.

-I took the time to explore the behind-the-scenes: how a machine works, how databases are structured, network concepts… In short, everything that may seem boring but is essential for creating, leading to some amateur projects that were promising at the time.
+I took the time to explore the behind-the-scenes: how a machine works, how databases are structured, network concepts

 [block](7022)

-"Not bad, you should sign up on freelance sites to sell what you already know how to do".
+"Not bad, you should sign up on freelance sites to sell what you already know how to do."

 [block](7023)